 • An S3 bucket can store many files and can reside in a desired geographical location.

-• The creator of the bucket can give permission to others to create, delete, and list objects in the bucket.
+• The bucket’s creator can give others permission to create, delete, and list objects in the bucket.

 Understanding the Need to Preplan the Data Ingestion

-The ingestion of data into S3 requires significant deliberation as the incoming data can be in many formats, arrive at different speeds, and have diverse pre-processing requirements.
+Data ingestion into S3 requires significant deliberation as the incoming data can be in many formats, arrive at different speeds, and have diverse pre-processing requirements.

 If your data is not on the AWS infrastructure, you may want to use non-AWS solutions/tools to move your data into S3.